Deardorff's Glossary of International Economics

 Imports The quantity or value of all that is imported into a country.

-Impossible trinity The impossibility of combining all three of the following: monetary independence, exchange rate stability, and full financial market integration.
+Impossible trinity 1.
+The impossibility of combining all three of the following: monetary independence, exchange rate stability, and full financial market integration.
+[Origin]

-Improve the terms of trade To increase the terms of trade; that is, to increase the relative price of exports compared to imports.
-Because it represents an increase in what the country gets in return for what it gives up, this is associated with an improvement in the country's welfare, although whether that actually occurs depends on the reason prices change.
+Improve the terms of trade To increase the value of the terms of trade; that is, to raise the relative price of exports compared to imports.
+As an increase in what the country gets in return for what it gives up, this is associated with improving country's welfare, though whether that actually occurs depends on why prices change.

-Improve the trade balance This conventionally refers to an increase in exports relative to imports, which thus causes the balance of trade to become larger if positive or smaller if negative.
-The terminology ignores that exports drain resources while imports satisfy domestic needs, and reflects instead the association of exports with either accumulation of wealth or jobs.
+Improve the trade balance This usually means a rise in exports relative to imports, thus making the balance of trade larger if positive or smaller if negative.
+The terminology ignores that exports use resources while imports meet domestic needs, reflecting instead the association of exports with either accumulation of wealth or jobs.

 In kind Referring to a payment made with goods instead of money.

 Income 1.
-The amount of money (nominal or real) received by a person, household, or other economic unit per unit time in return for services provided or goods sold.
+The amount of money (nominal or real) received by a person, household, or other economic unit per unit time.
+May or may not be in return for services provided or goods sold.

 2. National income.